FlowFuse/flowfuse/docs/admin/telemetry.md

 --------------|------------
 `telemetry.enabled` | Enables the anonymous usage telemetry of the platform.
 Default: `true` `telemetry.backend.sentry.dsn` | The API key provided to you from your own sentry account.
-Default: `null` `telemetry.backend.sentry.production_mode` | Should this instance be treated as production (lower session count recorded).
-Default: `false`
-`telemetry.frontend.posthog.apikey` | The API key provided to you from your own PostHog account.
+Default: `null` `telemetry.frontend.posthog.apikey` | The API key provided to you from your own PostHog account.
 Default: `null` `telemetry.frontend.posthog.capture_pageview` | FlowFuse is designed as to provide custom posthog `$pageview` events that provide more detail on navigation than the default, and suit a single page application better.
 As such, we recommend setting this to false in order to prevent duplicate `pageleave`/`pageview` events firing.
 Default: `true`
 `telemetry.frontend.sentry.dsn` | The API key provided to you from your own sentry account.
 Default: `null`